sopra-fs23-group-16/sopra-fs23-HanZikon-server/README.md

 ### IntelliJ
 1. File -> Open... -> SoPra server template
 2. Accept to import the project as a `gradle project`
-3. To build right click the `build.gradle` file and choose `Run Build`
+3. To build right-click the `build.gradle` file and choose `Run Build`

 ### VS Code
 The following extensions can help you get started more easily: